-- PhD and MD/PhD students who have completed at least three years in the Medical Genetics Graduate Program.
+- Currently registered PhD and MD/PhD students who have completed at least three years in the Medical Genetics Graduate Program.

-- Students must be far enough along in their PhD studies that they can be considered to be “graduating” (approximately in their final year) but still in the Program (and therefore one-time awardees only).
+- Students must be far enough along in their PhD studies that they can be considered to be “graduating” (approximately in their final year) but still currently in the Program.

 - The Graduate Program Assistant creates a list of current Medical Genetics PhD and MD/PhD students who have been in their programs for three or more years.
-Faculty supervisors will be invited to nominate their students who meet all of the eligibility criteria, and who are approximately in their final year.
+Faculty supervisors are invited to nominate their students who meet all of the eligibility criteria, and who are approximately in their final year.
 Additionally, the Review Committee will actively solicit nominations from the supervisors of any eligible students (based on the criteria) that committee members feel are likely to be good candidates.
 A final call will be sent to all supervisors of eligible students eight weeks before Research Day.